 “This will truly be the gateway to Myrtle Beach,” Wooten said.

 The project could decide the future of the Myrtle Beach Mall, converting it to a place to both shop and sleep, pending approval from planning officials.
-On Thursday, the Horry County Planning Commission heard from Wooten, who is representing the property owners looking to build 100 dwelling units and ample commercial spaces.
+On Thursday, the Horry County Planning Commission voted to give the project a favorable recommendation to County Council.

 As it stands, Wooten said the mall’s foot traffic has slowed down and this plan is to increase the long-term economic success of the property.
 He said most studies he has seen said shopping malls are not as viable as they once were, and this would return the site to its previous glory.